nginxinc/ansible-role-nginx/README.md

         version: 5.4.0
       - name: ansible.posix
         version: 1.4.0
+      - name: community.crypto # Only required if you plan to install NGINX Plus
+        version: 2.5.0
       - name: community.docker # Only required if you plan to use Molecule (see below)
         version: 2.7.0
     ```